Education

 Yes.
 The Copyright Act is a federal statute, so copyright laws are the same in all the provinces and territories across the nation.

-The top four Songwriter recommended reforms of the Copyright Law necessary to protect creator rights:
+The top two Songwriter recommended reforms of the Copyright Law necessary to protect creator rights:

 2. How To Acquire Copyright